criipto/docs-old/how-to/test-users.md

 4. Click "Order" to initiate the process
 5. Once the process complete you now have a test user.
 User name is the generated SSN, one time password (OTP) is always "otp", and password is always "qwer1234"

-You can test it out at [www.grean.id](https://www.grean.id) which is a small sample run by Criipto.
+You can test it out at [our authentication demo site](https://verify-login.azurewebsites.net), which is a small sample hosted by Criipto.

 <a name="dknemid"></a>